Video is the present and future of digital content.

 Panopto is another leading developer in the video content management space.
-Panopto’s video CMS is their flagship product, and has been well-received as a solid all-around option.
-Its ease-of-use and flexibility make it suitable for most online businesses looking to distribute video.
+Panopto’s video CMS is their flagship product and has been well-received as a solid all-around option.
+Its ease of use and flexibility make it suitable for most online businesses looking to distribute video.

 Panopto can stand alone or integrate with your current content management system and CRM software.
-It auto-indexes spoken and visually presented words within videos, and automatically transcodes to the best format based on the streaming device.
+It auto-indexes spoken and visually presented words within videos and automatically transcodes to the best format based on the streaming device.
 Panopto also emphasizes security — it offers integration with single sign-on solutions and strict access controls for all videos.

-If you’re happily invested in a Microsoft 365 plan, then Microsoft Stream (previously Office 365 Video) can handle your internal video distribution.
+If you’re happily invested in a Microsoft 365 plan, Microsoft Stream (previously Office 365 Video) can handle your internal video distribution.

 Brightcove specializes in video solutions for digital enterprises — their video CMS is one of the best-received in the industry.
-Brightcove prioritizes organization in their platform: They offer a robust playlist feature to group related videos manually or automatically by tags, custom metadata options for labeling and searching for content, and an intuitive graphical user interface that streamlines workflow.
+In addition, Brightcove prioritizes organization in their platform: They offer a robust playlist feature to group related videos manually or automatically by tags, custom metadata options for labeling and searching for content, and an intuitive graphical user interface that streamlines workflow.

 Also noteworthy is Brightcove’s quick publish feature, which lets users publish video clips straight to their website and other online channels by just pasting a snippet of embed code.
 However, for in-depth analytics in embedded videos, additional integrations are necessary.